 Note: For some of our readers this post may touch a nerve.
-Please know we write in a spirit of deeply wanting to see the story of Jesus magnified far above all other stories – fueled by recent days of hearing story after story of heartache from good parents whose teens are walking away from faith.
-We don’t blame Santa alone, but we can’t help but see the effect of popular culture as a primary lure away from faith.
+Please know we write in a spirit of deeply wanting to see the story of Jesus magnified far above all other stories.

-For centuries societies have played out the Santa Claus, Easter Bunny, and tooth fairy stories.
-Now there’s even an Elf on the shelf to add to the Santa story.
-For many families, these stories we tell our children are treated as an innocent but integral part of the holiday traditions in our families.
+For centuries societies have played out the Santa Claus and Easter Bunny stories.
+Now there’s even an Elf on the Shelf to add to the Santa story, and it’s helpful to consider…

-If we think it through and make The St. Nick story part of the celebration, we err on the side of full honesty.
-This keeps the “bearded man dressed in red” part of the story in a way that enhances rather than distracts from the Jesus part of the story.
-This way there is no concern about how kids may one day interpret it all.
+If we make the St. Nick story part of the celebration, we err on the side of full honesty.
+The gift-giving bearded man dressed in red enhances rather than distracts from the Jesus part of the story, with no concern about how kids may one day interpret it all.
 In addition, St. Nick’s story is a “materialism buster” as we help kids focus on the joy of giving instead of just receiving.
 Or perhaps find a volunteer service project to help those in need, in the name of St. Nick?

 If your family has loved the Santa story, but you’d like to minimize the downsides and do more to honor the real spiritual value of the holidays, you can explain this to your kids: You’ve played a fun game but have decided to do it differently from now on.
 Highlight the importance of truth in a day and age when so many people are untruthful about so many things.
 If you want to keep your tradition of Santa, and Elf or Easter bunny, you can let them know it’s just fun pretend.
 Keep making it fun.
-Then – tell them the Truth.
+Then – tell them the Truth!
 Read Luke 2 with great wonder, or focus on the historical figure of St. Nicholas.
 For a fun explanation of where the story of Santa Claus came from, consider showing the videos made by Veggie Tales creator Phil Vischer – especially number 4 & 5 in his series “12 Questions of Christmas.”

 Then – promote Saint Nick as he really was.
 Celebrate this generous believer from the past, and make this a Christmas where more than ever you seek and humbly proclaim Truth, and delight in sharing this journey with your kids.